 Archaeological sites are non-renewable resources and play a vital role in understanding our heritage.
 It is important to professionally record as much information as possible at an archaeological site in order that one may fully understand its history.
 In order to do this properly the site must not be disturbed.
-Very often, archaeological sites are small, spatially bounded units; therefore protecting these resources usually do not have an adverse impact on forestry activities.
+Very often, archaeological sites are small, spatially bounded units, therefore protecting these resources usually do not have an adverse impact on forestry activities.

 Archaeological surveys have been carried out in several areas within the zone over the past 20 years.
 Many areas still remain to be surveyed so there is potential for other historic resources to be found in the zone.
 Archaeology is very important for our tourist industry.
 Archaeological excavations and interpretive sites draw thousands of visitors each year to this province.
 The preservation and interpretation of archaeological sites will continue to benefit the tourism industry in this province for years to come.
-Thousands of tourists from all over the world visit our archaeological sites each year and the numbers continue to increase, i.e. Ferryland alone saw 16,500 visitors in 2000.
+Thousands of tourists from all over the world visit our archaeological sites each year and the numbers continue to increase, i.e. Gros Morne Park and Lance Au Meadows World National Historic Park have more than 100 000 visitors per year.